j2store/userguide/options.md

 **Checkbox** This option provides facility to select multiple options at a time.

-* E.g., if a person is asked to give multiple choices for summer vacation, multiple check boxes can be checked simultaneously.
+* E.g., if asked to give more than one choice for summer vacation, multiple check boxes can be checked simultaneously.

 If these options are selected from the list, then a new row of fields will appear to enter the option values for the selected option.
 Any number of option values can be added to the selected option.